Home ] Up ] Work & Campaigns ] My Books ] En d'Autres Langues ] CV/Short bio/Misc ] Search this Website ]

 Solar Voltaic Panels & Air Heat Pump Combination

-Page Update (Dec 2019) with full baseline 5-Year Data Set 2013-17
+Page Update (May 2024) with full baseline 5-Year Data Set 2013-17

 Our 4 kW 16 panel solar voltaic system on our 35 degrees south facing roof.
 Every house in our street could benefit, saving money and carbon, but only two do.
 This is the air-source heat pump outdoors unit, a Worcester-Bosch Greensource.
 It draws 500 - 1200 W of power running normally.

-My amateur enthusiasm for renewables began in Papua New Guinea in 1979 when I got set loose on completing this village hydro electricity system.
-Story here.
 The warm air from the heat pump blows through the house from this unit above the door.
 Gives around 4 units of heat for every 1 put in.

 At the start of 2013 we installed 4 kW capacity of solar panels on our roof in Glasgow.
 The deal with feed-in tariff is that it is assumed that you will use half the power you generate and that the other half will be sold back to your electricity provider.
 In practice, most homes that try to live a green lifestyle will consume nothing like half of what they generate.
 Yes, if you put the kettle and the toaster on when the sun comes out, but for the mostpart, you will be drawing a baseload of a few hundred watts and giving away the rest unless (like somebody I met) you're heating the swimming pool.